 Roofing including roof space

 Repair category 2

-Notes Tiles have slipped in places.
+Notes The roof coverings is original.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-Sarking is ripped and stained within the roof space.
-Where possible to test, this was found to be dry.